Frank Kitts Park: Fale Malae

 In September 2021 Wellington City Council approved construction of a fale malae, a Pacific-focused venue for hosting corporate and cultural events, meetings and gatherings, at Frank Kitts Park.
 This would entail demolition of the closed carpark and loss of open space on the waterfront.
 Design concepts for the fale were released in April 2022, showing that the carpark and the footbridge over Jervois Quay would be removed.

 Playground redevelopment

 Plans for redeveloping the park and playground go back to 2006.
-The playground at Frank Kitts park was built around 1989 and featured a slide shaped like a lighthouse.
+The playground at Frank Kitts Park was built around 1989 and featured a slide shaped like a lighthouse.
 In September 2021 Wellington City Council voted to remove the slide after reports of very young children injuring themselves using it in spite of notices advising of the recommended minimum age for users.
 In January 2022 the whole playground was demolished and a $6 million redevelopment began, but construction stopped in May 2022 when the builders, Armstrong Downes Commercial, went into liquidation.
 In December 2022 the Council announced that the cost of the playground redevelopment would increase to about $9 million and the playground might reopen by summer 2023.
+The playground was redesigned to fit a smaller budget and reopened in February 2024.